outdreamer/build-a-cure-1/docs/tasks/ideas.md

 to do: organize into docs

   - definitions:
-    - derivatives/options/other instruments: possible money if your prediction about future value is correct
+    - derivatives/options/other instruments: possible money if your prediction about future value is correct (where value is highly subject to risk & influenced by many factors & randomness)
-    - insurance: future money if expected/covered risks occur
+    - insurance: future money from negative unlikely predictions occur
-    - debt: temporary money/resources, & possible future debt if purchased resources/investments dont increase in value
+    - debt: temporary money/resources in exchange for possible future value of a prediction (like that your plan will succeed or that a resource will increase in value), & possible future debt if purchased resources or plans dont increase in value

   - diversification in that context means creating an investment portfolio/smart contract based on permutations of the insight powering the bet and the likely distortions of the insight, as well as permutations of related bet assumptions & other objects, such as a logical tree of conditions & tests to deactivate that investment